“If you had not held us back that evening, the deal would not have been done.”

 The first of the two quotations above comes from a participant in a mediation spread over four days and nearly one year.
 It was a complex matter involving many parties and some difficult issues.
 Towards the evening on day four, a proposal from the claimants was met with a lower counter by the defendants.
 The parties had laboured hard and the claimants felt that they had gone as far as they could go with the process.
 Or at least some of them did.
 Two principals left the building along with leading counsel.

 That might have marked the end of the mediation.
 However, I had a sense that there was more to play for.
 I expressed my frustration with the situation, spoke with those who remained and suggested a further meeting, one to one, involving one of the claimants’ key advisers and his opposite number.
 “Let’s give it a go” was the sentiment.
 I knew that each were keen to find a resolution and that they respected each other.
 No lawyers were present.

 In that meeting, things were said and options were explored that resulted, three weeks later, in a comprehensive deal settling all matters.
-Only because they went that extra mile.
+Only because we went that extra mile.
 And, perhaps, in hindsight, it was helpful that the others had left early.
-They provided the space for someone to step forward who could bring about a change in the pattern.
+They provided the space for someone to step forward who could bring about change in the pattern.

 The second quotation narrates the words of the chief executive of a large supplier of services to the public sector.
 He spoke the words at 9.45 in the morning, less than one hour after the start of the mediation.
 Breaking with convention, and with the agreement of all concerned, I had arranged to start the mediation with a meeting of the two principals on their own.
 All of the legal and technical stuff had been well covered by the lawyers in the paperwork: the principals had met previously and they knew each other.